[Originally published: January 29, 2020. Updated: September 22, 2021.]

 Be aware of the information and resources that are available to you

 Because knowledge about the new virus is evolving rapidly, you can expect information and recommendations to change frequently.
 Threats like COVID-19 can lead to the circulation of misinformation, so it’s important to trust information only from reputable health organizations and sources such as the CDC and the WHO.
-“The public health infrastructure in the U.S. is a critical resource for leading the federal, state, and local response,” Dr. Martinello says.
+“The public health infrastructure in the U.S. is a critical resource for leading the federal, state, and local response,” says Richard Martinello, MD, a Yale Medicine infectious diseases expert.